vertica/VerticaPy/docs/source/examples_business_booking.rst

         name = "booking_prob_logit",
         pos_label = 1,
     )
-    html_file = open("/project/data/VerticaPy/docs/figures/examples_expedia_predict_proba_1.html", "w")
+    html_file = open("SPHINX_DIRECTORY/figures/examples_expedia_predict_proba_1.html", "w")
     html_file.write(res._repr_html_())
     html_file.close()

 .. raw:: html
-    :file: /project/data/VerticaPy/docs/figures/examples_expedia_predict_proba_1.html
+    :file: SPHINX_DIRECTORY/figures/examples_expedia_predict_proba_1.html

-While analyzing the following boxplot (prediction partitioned by 'is_booking'), we can notice that the ``cutoff`` is around 0.22 because most of the positive predictions have a probability between 0.23 and 0.5.
+While analyzing the following boxplot (prediction partitioned by ``is_booking``), we can notice that the ``cutoff`` is around 0.22 because most of the positive predictions have a probability between 0.23 and 0.5.
 Most of the negative predictions are between 0.05 and 0.2.

 .. code-block:: python